jamescherti/ultisnips-mode.el/README.md

 For a better and more intuitive way to fold and unfold snippets, it is recommended to use the [kirigami.el](https://github.com/aki2o/kirigami) emacs package.

-### Folding snippets with hs-minor-mode when opening *.snippets files
+### Hiding all snippets with hs-minor-mode when opening *.snippets files

 The following configuration automatically folds all code blocks when `ultisnips-mode` is enabled, collapsing all snippets: